Which place is cheaper, Hamburg or Bern?

 Let's take a look at the differences and similarities between Hamburg and Bern.
 Then, you can decide for yourself which place is better for your next trip.

-Both Bern and Hamburg have interesting landmarks and museums for visitors.
+Both Bern and Hamburg have great landmarks and museums for visitors.

 Bern offers many unique museums, sights, and landmarks that will make for a memorable trip.
-Visit the Einstein Museum, the Clock Tower, and Bern Cathedral.
+The city is filled with architecture and charming character.
+While you're in town make sure you visit the Einstein Museum, the Clock Tower, and the Bern Cathedral.

 Many visitors head to Hamburg specifically to visit some of its top-rated museums and other sights.
 The city's most famous district is the port area, which has a number of cultural sights and a pedestrian trail.
 There are also many museums and architectural landmarks around town.

-There are opportunities to sample the local cuisine at great restaurants in both Bern and Hamburg.
+There are opportunities to sample the local cuisine at notable restaurants in both Bern and Hamburg.

 Bern offers number of good local restaurants to choose from.
 The city has cozy cafes, high end fine dining, traditional eateries, and modern venues.